ahcox/vulkan-notes/README.md

 but then again, these advantages could just as easily have been achieved with a pair of commands to start and end rendering to a target explicitly, without all the subpass business.

+    // Setup framebuffer attachments with a DONT_BACK_THIS_WITH_MEMORY flag set on some.
+    // ...
     VkRenderPassBegin(cmdBuffer);
     // Draw things
+    // ...
     VkRenderPassEnd(cmdBuffer);
     // Driver goes off to bin some trianges and draw them.